personnumber3377/personnumber3377.github.io/projects/ideas.md

 - Basic interpreter in python (WIP)
 - Write a time based fuzzer in python, which tries to find inputs, which timeout.
 (This could be useful for fuzzing different kinds of python applications for DOS vulns, like django etc).
 - HTTP request fuzzer (stateful with grammar), for example make a tool which could be used to find this bug:
+- Fuzz apache httpd with libfuzzer (use the oss-fuzz stuff to fuzz instead of doing something janky).
+(This is under progress.)

 ## Some interesting looking stuff..